Simon-dl/Full_Math_CS_Guide/README.md

 # Math:
    **How to go through math:**
    Start with Pre-Calc

    Then go through Calc vol 1.

    Then do Calc vol 2, Applied Linear Algebra, and Applied Statistics at the same time.

-   First PDE (Partial Differential Equations) book, and information theory in the Machine Learning section if you are planning on going that route.
+   PDE (Partial Differential Equations) book, and information theory in the Machine Learning section if you are planning on going that route.

-   Finish with the last PDE book.

-   **Required:**
+   In some sections I found both books and good online courses that help add to the material.
+   I found that the online material has more hand holding practice problem which is very helpful, and lectures by professors which are also somewhat helpful.
+If there is both videos and books, I would read a portion of the book, then also do the corresponding amount of lecture and problems.
+   The sections won't match and the book will be much more indepth than the videos, but don't worry it will all come around.
+However what has worked for me might not for you, as always you yourself will need to find the path of least resistance than still brings competency that works for you, which will take time.

 **Pre-Calculus**
 If you have been out of school for a while I highly suggest going to [Kahn Academy](https://www.khanacademy.org/math), starting at algebra 1 or further back if you need it, and working your way up through pre-calculus.
 It will make your life much easier than just diving into calc (which I did and it didn't work well, because I didn't have a good foundation).